- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 Find your options on getting to Shinjuku from Narita here.

-If it fits your itinerary, you can use a Japan Rail Pass on the N’Ex which might mean you don’t need to pay this extra cost, but you do have to make sure that’s the best use of your pass (see more on how to use your Japan Rail Pass here)
+If it fits your itinerary, you can use a Japan Rail Pass on the N’Ex, which might mean you don’t need to pay this extra cost, but you do have to make sure that’s the best use of your pass (see more on how to use your Japan Rail Pass here)

-There is another way to save a bit more money flying into Narita which can increase the amount you save – and we’ll get to that in a minute.
+There is another way to save a bit more money flying into Narita, which can increase the amount you save – and we’ll get to that in a minute.

-If you want to compare prices of flights to Tokyo and see which is cheaper, Narita or Haneda, have a look at Skyscanner.
+If you want to compare the prices of flights to Tokyo and see which is cheaper, Narita or Haneda, have a look at Skyscanner.

 If you’re looking for somewhere to write all your Japan plans check out our Japan-themed notepads on Amazon.